MetPX/sr3-examples/opendcs-acquisition/INSTALL.md

 ## Data Encoding

+input data for dcpflow callback is the initial output from getDcpMessage -e -x (escape and unix new-lines settings.)

+* each observation is prepended with a header determined from ahlpdt directives.

+  * the first 8 characters give the Pdt which is looked up in ahldt to get TTAAii_CCCC
+  * the date part of the AHL comes from characters 9-18.

+* bulletins have \r\n line endings in general (WMO bulletin style, as oppposed to \n used on MSC bulletins.)

+* if the 38'th character on the line is a space, then assume plain-text:

     * based on python string method: .decode('unicode-escape') expands all the \077 octal characters to ASCII equivalents.
     * replace \r and \n with line-feed and carriage-return respectively.
-* trip trailing spaces on each line.
+    * trim trailing spaces on each line.
     * ignore \f (formfeed) and \t (tab) and any other escape codes.
     * not sure what happens with \\ I think nothing.

+  else:

+    * no change to getDcpMessage output. (treated as binary.)

+feedback from processing would be needed to understand whether this decode is easily understood by downstream consumers.

 ## Maintenance Activities